nicebots-xyz/botkit/readme.md

 ### Translation File Structure

+Each extension can have translations in one of two formats:

+1. **Single File**: A `translations.yml` file located at `src/extensions/EXT_NAME/translations.yml`
+2. **Folder Structure**: A `translations/` folder located at `src/extensions/EXT_NAME/translations/`

+If both exist, the single file takes precedence for backward compatibility.

+#### Single File Format

-Each extension can have its own `translations.yml` file located at `src/extensions/EXT_NAME/translations.yml`.
-This file follows a specific structure:
+The traditional `translations.yml` file follows this structure:

 ```yaml
 commands: